CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 1. Open a new In-private browser and navigate to [https://myapps.microsoft.com](https://myapps.microsoft.com/).

-2. Sign in using your Alex Wilber's user account.
+1. Sign in using your Alex Wilber's user account.

-3. Select the user profile photo and then select **View account**.
-On the Overview page, select **VIEW SETTINGS AND PRIVACY**.
+1. Select the user profile photo and then select **View account**.

+1. On the Overview page, select **Settings & Privacy**.

     ![](./media/settings-privacy.png)

-4. On the Settings & Privacy page, select the **Privacy** tab.
+1. On the Settings & Privacy page, select the **Privacy** tab.

     ![](./media/settings-privacy3.png)

-5. Under **Organization’s notice**, you can review the terms of use you have accepted.
+1. Under **Organization’s notice**, you can review the terms of use you have accepted.

 ### Task 6: Edit terms of use details